shayes20/is565-tool/README.md

 UserId
 Name

 To verify the accuracy and reliability of the script, we have performed the following test cases (Screenshots included below):

 Test Case 1:
-    Objective:
-    - To ensure that the MySQL database receives data from the script.
+Objective: - To ensure that the MySQL database receives data from the script.
-    Steps:
-    - Run the OpenVPN script with simulated connection data.
-    - Check the MySQL database for the presence of new records.
-    - Verify that the records in the database match the data sent by the script.
+Steps: - Run the OpenVPN script with simulated connection data. - Check the MySQL database for the presence of new records. - Verify that the records in the database match the data sent by the script.

 Test Case 2:
-    Objective:
-    - To confirm that the Node.js application successfully retrieves data from the MySQL database.
+Objective: - To confirm that the Node.js application successfully retrieves data from the MySQL database.
-    Steps:
-    - Query the MySQL database using the Node.js application, requesting connection data.
-    - Retrieve the response from the MySQL query.
-    - Verify that the retrieved data matches the records stored in the MySQL database.
+Steps: - Query the MySQL database using the Node.js application, requesting connection data. - Retrieve the response from the MySQL query. - Verify that the retrieved data matches the records stored in the MySQL database.

 Test Case 3:
 Objective: To validate that the API endpoint returns the correct connection data.
-    Steps:
-    - Send a GET request to the designated API endpoint
+Steps: - Send a GET request to the designated API endpoint

-    - Receive the API response containing connection data.
-    - Compare the data received from the API with the data present in the MySQL database.
+- Receive the API response containing connection data. - Compare the data received from the API with the data present in the MySQL database.

 Based on these test cases, we can conclude that the backend works as intended and produces valid and useful data for our project.
 Therefore, we can confidently claim that our project has a high value proposition and a strong competitive advantage in the VPN market.

+## Proof of value 3

+NEED TO COMPLETE

-## Proof of it working
+## Proof of it working (API endpoints)

 ### Session Database Table